Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JUDGE & JURY (USA)

-Another obscure, but worthy 4-song demo of technically-minded thrash, which sounds like a more technical version of the Brits Xentrix.
+Another obscure but worthy 4-song demo of technically-minded thrash which sounds like a more technical version of the Brits Xentrix.
 There are touches of Anthrax's 80's period, including some in the vocal department.
-Like Xentrix on "Kim" the guys slow down, inserting some very good balladic moments, where nice female vocals can also be heard, and these are the moments where the lead guitar is simply brilliant.
-The rest is good energetic thrash, untouched by the detrimental modern tendencies.
+Like Xentrix on "Kim" the guys slow down, inserting some very good balladic moments where nice female vocals can also be heard, and these are the moments where the lead guitar is simply brilliant.
+The rest is good energetic thrash untouched by the detrimental modern tendencies.

 Demo Demo, 1992

-JUDGEMENT (USA)
+JUDGEMENT (UK)

-The "Draped In Black" EP: a thrash/death metal mix of the classic kind, intense, at times pretty technical, stuff with apocalyptic death metal vocals, sometimes asssited by less "holy" black-ish shrieks.
+The "Draped In Black" EP: a thrash/death metal mix of the classic kind, intense, at times pretty technical, stuff with apocalyptic death metal vocals, sometimes assisted by less "holy" black-ish shrieks.
 The approach recalls the French Outcast (their sophomore effort, above all) and the Dutch Led Astray, so expect numerous chops and sudden fast breaks along the way.
 "Reanimated Corpse" is a prime technical thrash/deathster which will also remind of Hellwitch.
 The blast-beats may come as too much for the more level-headed fans, but the dynamics achieved here would delight many, including the black metal fans who would hear something familiar on the bombastic closer "Casket".

 "The Bitter End" has a drier sound by introducing the technical elements to an extent which at this stage are overtaken by the direct lashing riffs the guys shredding with power by alternating fast with slower paces onto almost every song.
 The delivery is strictly modern distantly recalling the more recent Kreator works with a pinch of Darkane-sque dispassionate rhythmic patterns.